-Grade Percent Point Value Definition
+Percent Point Value Definition

-A 90- 4 Outstanding Progress
+90- 100 4 Outstanding Progress

-В 80-89 3 Good Progress
+80-89 3 Good Progress

-С 70-79 2 Average Progress
+70-79 2 Average Progress

-D 60-69 1 Lowest Acceptable Progress
+60-69 1 Lowest Acceptable Progress

-F 0-59 0 Failure
+0-59 0 Failure

-I 0 0 Incomplete
+0 0 Incomplete

-W 0 0 Withdrawal
+0 0 Withdrawal

-S N/A 0 Satisfactory
+N/A 0 Satisfactory

-P N/A 0 Pass (Possible Credit)
+N/A 0 Pass (Possible Credit)

-N 0 0 No Grade, No Credit
+0 0 No Grade, No Credit

-U N/A 0 Unsatisfactory
+N/A 0 Unsatisfactory

+90- 100 80-89 70-79 60-69 0-59 0 N/A N/A 90- 100

-4. Grades and Credits for High School Courses
+Grades and Credits for High School Courses

 A student enrolled in one (1.0) credit course shall receive one-half (.5) credit if the student successfully completes either the first half or the second half of the course, but fails to successfully complete the other half of the course and the averaging of the grades obtained in each half would not result in a passing grade.
 A student enrolled in a full-year course shall receive a full credit if the student successfully completes either the first half or the second half of a full-year course but fails to successfully complete the other half of the course and the averaging of the grades obtained in each half would result in a passing grade, provided that such additional requirements, such as class attendance, homework, participation, and other indicators of performance, shall be successfully completed by the student.
-Grades are averaged using the traditional four point scale: A= 4, B-3, C=2, D=2, F=0 and transcripts reflect the passing grade and full credit.
+Grades are averaged using the traditional four-point scale: A= 4, B-3, C=2, D=2, F=0 and transcripts reflect the passing grade and full credit.
 This Grade Averaging in accordance with s.
 1003.436 (2), F.S. does not include courses with EOCs that require passing the exam to earn credit.
 Refer to pages 24 and 39 to determine those courses with EOCs that must be passed to earn credit.
-In order to earn course credit toward graduation, a student must demonstrate mastery of performance standards.
+In order to earn course credit toward graduation, a student must demonstrate proficiency in performance standards.
 End of Course (EOC) assessments are administered for the purpose of increasing student achievement and improving college and career readiness.
-The EOC assessments are computer-based, criterion-referenced tests that measure the level of mastery attained of standards for specific courses, as outlined in their course descriptions.
-EOC exams are currently required for students enrolled in

-Algebra 1, Biology, Geometry, and US History, regardless of where the course is being taught.
+The EOC assessments are computer-based, criterion-referenced tests that measure the level of proficiency attained of standards for specific courses, as outlined in their course descriptions.
+EOC exams are currently required for students enrolled in Algebra 1, Biology, Geometry, and US History, regardless of where the course is being taught.

 To learn more about the content of the Florida EOCs, individuals may review the Next Generation Sunshine State Standards, Florida Standards, Benchmarks for Excellent Student Thinking, the description of the course for which the EOC Assessment is required, and the End-of-Course Assessment Test Item Specifications.
 The Standards and course descriptions specify the expectations for student learning in Florida and provide the basis for the content that will be measured on each EOC Assessment.
-The End-of-Course Assessment Test Item Specifications, which provide information regarding the content and format of the assessments as well as sample test items for each benchmark assessed, are found at:
+The End-of-Course Assessment Test Item Specifications, which provide information regarding the content and format of the assessments as well as sample test items for each benchmark assessed, are found at: Test Item Specifications (fldoe.org)